temporalio/proposals/all-sdk/autotuning.md

 configuring workers by automatically tuning various worker internals at runtime without (or with configurable) user intervention.

+Specifically here we are focusing on the first steps architecturally to enable the automatic tuning of an *individual* worker.
+Questions of how to scale up/down the total number of workers are not part of the scope of the proposal, but I make some reference towards how this effort could assist that one in the future.
+We're also not aiming to automatically detect or resolve all possible kinds of bottlenecks a user might encounter.

+We are aiming to:
+* Give users the option of a better out-of-the-box experience that allows workers to maximize (or at least get closer to maximizing) their resource usage on an individual basis without manual load testing and configuration.
+Thereby reducing user ramp-up time and our support burden.
+* Establish architecture that allows us (or users) to build more advanced autotuning features in the future

+## Definitions and context
+* **Poller** or **poller routine**: A thread/goroutine/tokio task/etc that is responsible for polling for tasks of a particular type.
+Namely a [sticky] workflow task poller or an activity task poller.
+* **Slot**: A permit or the right to execute a task of a particular type.
+Workflow, activity, or local activity.
+The total number of slots that exist at any moment for a task type represents the maximum number of tasks of that type that can be executed in parallel.
+Currently our SDKs use a fixed ceiling for this number per task type.
+* **In use slot**: Pollers need to reserve a slot before proceeding to make the actual RPC call.
+Once the call has returned a valid task, the slot is marked as in use.
+This distinction matters largely for metrics reporting reasons - a user would typically not think of a slot reserved by a poller but without a task yet as "in use".

 ## Areas of configuration
 There are a few different configuration areas that we can autotune: